Eigenstate Thermalization in Long-Range Interacting Systems

-\paragraph{Proximity to the fully connected case.---} We have established that the strong ETH typically holds for $\alpha\gtrsim 0.6$, whereas it typically breaks down in the fully connected case ($\alpha =0$) because of the permutation symmetry.
-To understand how the transition from the fully connected case to the short-range one occurs, we employ finite-size scaling to examine the level spacing ratio and the fractal dimension.
+\paragraph{Proximity to the fully connected case.---} To understand how the transition from the fully connected case to the short-range one occurs, we employ finite-size scaling to examine the level spacing ratio and the fractal dimension.
+We first examine the level spacing ratio~\cite{oganesyan2007localization, atas2013distribution} defined by